-- LOQ and limit of detection (LOD) (formerly referred to as the reporting limit and the method detection limit, respectively), and qualification of results outside the working range (if applicable) - Certification of NELAP compliance - Clearly identified subcontract laboratory results (as applicable) - A name and title of the person accepting responsibility for the report - Project-specific QC results
+- Clearly identified subcontract laboratory results (as applicable) - A name and title of the person accepting responsibility for the report - Project-specific QC results

 Upon completion of all analyses, the ANRA Environmental Laboratory generates a Report Cover Page, a Laboratory Analysis Report, and a Quality Control Data Report.
-The chain of custody documentation, field data sheets, Ana-Lab and/or LCRA laboratory reports (if applicable) are attached to form the final report.
-The ANRA Laboratory Manager reviews the report and submits it to the ANRA Quality Manager for additional review.
-Upon final review by the ANRA Quality Manager, the report is submitted to the ANRA Information Resources Manager for electronic submittal.
+The Chain-of-Custody and subcontract laboratory report (if applicable) are attached to form the final report.
+The ANRA Laboratory Services Director reviews and approves the report and sends to the CRP Manager.
+The Information Resources Manager electronically submits the data to TCEQ.